ariga/atlas/doc/md/guides/frameworks/sqlc-declarative.md

 flag `--auto-approve`.
 :::

-Let's break down this command, first we are telling Atlas to connect to the database using the `url` flag, then compare to the desired state defined by the `to` flag and apply all the changes required to ensure we get to the desired state.
+Let's break this command down: first we are telling Atlas to connect to the database using the `url` flag, then compare to the desired state defined by the `to` flag and apply all the changes required to ensure we get to the desired state.

-There is one more flag used on the command, `dev-url`, Atlas uses a temporary database to check, simulate and validate the generated queries, for more information check [this link](https://atlasgo.io/concepts/dev-database), Atlas has support for running database containers, and that's what we are using in this example.
+There is one more flag used on the command: `dev-url`.
+Atlas uses a temporary database to check, simulate and validate the generated queries.
+For more information check [this link](https://atlasgo.io/concepts/dev-database).
+Atlas has support for running database containers, and that's what we are using in this example.

 After running the command above and confirming the changes, your database should be in sync with the `schema.sql` file.